exponea/exponea-ios-sdk/Documentation/IN_APP_CONTENT_BLOCKS.md

 - 'close' - event is tracked if user clicked on close button inside In-app content block
 - 'error' - event is tracked if showing of In-app content block has failed.
 Event contains 'error' property with meaningfull description

+You can find information on creating your messages in [Exponea documentation](https://documentation.bloomreach.com/engagement/docs/in-app-content-blocks)

 > The behaviour of In-app content block tracking may be affected by the tracking consent feature, which in enabled mode considers the requirement of explicit consent for tracking.
 Read more in [tracking consent documentation](./TRACKING_CONSENT.md).